 Holding the rod and reel, slowly walk away un-spooling the line.
 Walk in a straight line, do not zig-zag or go around corners.
-If space allows, you can empty the entire spool but the the first hundred yards or so should be sufficient for a trout reel.
+If space allows, you can empty the entire spool but the first hundred yards or so should be sufficient for a trout reel.

 Once enough line is out, apply the drag and gently pull the line straightening it out.
 Leave the line under tension for about five minutes.
 I prefer doing this on a hot day, I feel the line is more supple.

-After five minutes, slowly start winding the line back in, maintain tension the entire time.
+After five minutes, slowly start winding the line back in, maintaining tension the entire time.
 Some people recommend running the line through a damp towel at this stage but that requires a third hand.

 Removing line twist Inside.

-For this method you need a second rod and reel with an empty spool.
+For this method, you need a second rod and reel with an empty spool.
 Feed the line through the guides of both rods and tie it onto the empty spool.
 Get a helper to hold one rod and reel and set a light drag.

 Gently wind the line onto the new reel.
 Once the line has transferred over, reverse the procedure.
 This time apply slightly more drag and run the line through a dump cloth, I also like to weigh the cloth down between the pages of an old telephone book.

-Maintain tension, slowly wind the line back onto the reel.
+Maintain tension, and slowly wind the line back onto the reel.
 Reeling the line in too fast can cause heat friction damaging the line.

-Alternatively, a despooling machine such as the Piscifun Speed X Fishing Line Spooler Machine with Unwinding Function can be used.
+Alternatively, a de-spooling machine such as the Piscifun Speed X Fishing Line Spooler Machine with Unwinding Function can be used.
 Make sure that the Spooler machine can transfer line in both directions.